Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ```
 ### Knowledge Draft
-When generating a knowedge draft from a resolved or closed request the following data is sent:
+When generating a knowledge draft from a resolved or closed request the following data is sent:

 ```